cody1213/twism/README.md

 Because sometimes, I just want to add a quick map to a project without making my life [complicated](http://d3js.org "A complicated little project").

 ####How stable is it?
-This is version: 0.2.0.
-Consider it at the beta stage, though I've used it in live projects.
-If you find any bugs, let me know!
+This is version: 0.3.1.
+Consider it at the beta stage, though I've used it in production.
+If you find any bugs, fork this repo and/or let me know!

 ####Browser support?
 Modern browsers down to IE9 is the goal.